mendix/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-9-parent/nt-7-rn.md

 ### Fixes

-* We fixed an issue with QR code scanner not working on iOS version of the custom dev app
+* We fixed an issue where the QR code scanner would not work on the iOS version of a custom developer app.

 ## 7.0.1 {#701}